ex-phone-number/ex_phone_number/README.md

 ##  E164 formatted numbers

-You can pass in e164 formatted number with `""` or `nil` as the second argument.
+In e164 formatted numbers the country code can be detected.
+So you can pass them in to `parse/2` with `""` or `nil` as the second argument.

 ```elixir
 iex(2)> ExPhoneNumber.parse("+977123456789", "")